-More than 9 in every ten residents of the People in the Republic of China are of the Han ethnic Chinese.
+More than 9 in every ten residents of the Republic of China are Han Chinese.
 The ethnic group has a 91.59% of the overall Chinese population descent.
 The other 55 ethnic groups make up the minority consisting 8.41% of the total population as per the National Census of 2000.
 The ethnic groups harmoniously share the vast nation of China while leaving in the individual communities.
 The culture, festivals, and customs of the inhabitants of China are unique and serene.

 The History of Ethnicity in China

 The Han community for years portrayed prosperity and grew both in numbers and geographical boundaries.
 Within two millenniums, the ethnic group had absorbed many minority groups in China to become the dominant ethnic group.
 This sinicization reduced the many different states of China facilitating unity in imperial China.
 The Han inability to endorse and respect the different cultures and religion of other ethnic groups promoted the need for independence among the minorities conceptualizing a cultural divide.
 However, the imperial rule of the Han in their locality lands flourished until the communists took power in 1949.

 Different ethnic group had a right to operate freely and independently of the federal government and can also disaffiliate.
 After years of influence, China finally gave into communalism.
 This change in governance saw the end of the sinofication of the non-Han Chinese people.
 The government of China also accepted, the Muslims in the region as Chinese and endorsed Islam as a religion constituting of many separate ethnic groups.

 This ethnic group is the largest community not only in China but also in the whole world.
 With a population of about 1220.84 million, they live primarily in Yellow River, Pearl River, Yangtze River and Songliao Plain.
 The Han people majorly speak Mandarin and practice Taoism, Buddhism, and Confucianism.